 - books and periodicals transferred temporarily from Main and Core Text collections

 - books bought specifically for the High Demand Collection

 High Demand items are shelved in the Laidlaw Library.

 Removal of items

-Due to space restrictions we expect to hold only 10–15 essential items per course at any one time.
-The HDC is regularly edited to ensure that it only contains items that are truly in high demand.
+Due to space restrictions we expect to hold 10–15 essential items per course at any one time.
+We review and move items that are no longer in high demand from the collection.